WBEM employs several mechanisms to ensure secure access to its data:

 Operations that include the accessing of MOF class metadata, such as getClass, use the WBEM ACLs.
-These operations include the checking of permissions that are granted to the authenticated user by the ACL for the namespace that contains the MOF class.
-You can set an RBAC role in an ACL entry, but the ACL entry is always checked against the user identity rather than the role identity.
+These operations check the permissions that are granted to the authenticated user by the ACL for the name space that contains the MOF class.
+You can set an RBAC role in an ACL entry.
+However, the ACL entry is always checked against the user identity rather than the role identity.
 In other words, you can set a role name in an ACL, but the CIMOM does not check the role name at runtime.

 Operations that involve MOF class instances might include the checking of either WBEM ACLs or RBAC authorizations.

-The MOF class provider implementation accesses the provider's datastore
+The provider implementation for the MOF class accesses the provider's datastore

-The MOF class provider implementation accesses system data in the Solaris operating environment
+The provider implementation for the MOF class accesses system data in the Solaris OS

 In general, if a MOF class definition contains a Provider qualifier, the provider implementation usually makes RBAC authorization checks.
 If the MOF class definition does not contain a Provider qualifier, the CIMOM takes the following actions:

 Stores the instances of that class in the WBEM persistent datastore

 Checks the ACL that controls access to the name space for the class to ensure that access is granted

 The WBEM server writes audit records for certain events during processing.
 For example, the WBEM server writes audit records whenever client authentication succeeds or fails, and whenever an operation that modifies user information is executed.